 - Become sensitive to ethical issues associated with conducting psychological research

 - Gain familiarity with work in the broader field of psychology and other disciplines relevant to their interests

-Students become involved in research during their first semester in graduate school and continue this involvement over the course of their graduate careers.
-Students work closely with faculty on projects of mutual interest and have access to state-of-the-art laboratory facilities for conducting studies on a wide range of social psychological phenomena.
+To achieve these training goals, students become involved in research during their first semester in graduate school and continue this involvement over the course of their graduate careers.
+Students work closely with a primary advisor on projects of mutual interest but are encouraged to collaborate with other faculty members and graduate students.
+Students have access to state-of-the-art laboratory facilities for conducting studies on a wide range of social psychological phenomena.

 Several sources of financial support for students are available, including research assistantships, fellowships, and teaching assistantships.

 A notable feature of the program is its representation of research across diverse areas of study, including close relationships, diversity and intergroup relations, small group processes, social cognition, motivation, social affective neuroscience, conflict resolution, self and social identity, personality disorders, and alcohol use in social contexts.
 Below is a list of the social program’s core research training faculty, with a brief description of each faculty member’s current interests:

 Kevin Binning focuses on how to understand how people experience and overcome threats to their sense of personal adequacy.
 By understanding and targeting factors that predict how people respond to such threats in real-world settings, his work seeks to develop social psychological insights that can help people and society realize their full potential.